 The baptism record gives her parents as William and Elinor Nicholas from Llanrhian; they also had a son, Isaac, who was baptised two years later at Llanrhian.

-A cobbler, or shoemaker, by trade she lived in Main Street, Fishguard and was buried at St Mary's Church near her home 16th July 1832.
+A cobbler, or shoemaker, by trade she lived in Main Street, Fishguard and was buried at St Mary’s Church near her home on 16th July 1832.
 A memorial gravestone was erected in the churchyard in 1897 to commemorate the centenary of the Invasion.
-See Last Invasion for further details of the Invasion and Jemima's part in routing the French invaders.
+See Last Invasion for further details of the Invasion and Jemima’s part in routing the French invaders.

 With more BLUE FLAG beach awards than the rest of Wales put together Pembrokeshire has to be on your shortlist for a family holiday.
 Here are brief details of two beaches in Fishguard and Goodwick; a list of all the beaches in Pembrokeshire can be found here.